ECSTeam/labcheck/README.md

    * **ephemeral** - only you can see the response
    * **in_channel** - response appears to everyone in the channel

-#NOTE: _Turn off Smart Quotes on MAC OS, or the JSON wo't parse from the Slack Desktop app_
+# NOTE: _Turn off Smart Quotes on MAC OS, or the JSON won't parse from the Slack Desktop app_

 | Command | Description | Slack Mode |
 |---|---|---|